kvarak/dnd/docs/_Classes/sorcerer.md

 | 6 | You have a voice in your head of another spirit that you had met, who, while not controlling you, uses your body as a host, whether you like it or not.

 ### Ghost Sight
-Beginning at 1st level, your familiarity with ghosts, spirits, and spectres has allowed you to see into their world.
-You are able to see invisible undead creatures up to 15 feet from you.
+Your familiarity with ghosts, spirits, and spectres has allowed you to see into their world.
+You are able to see invisible undead creatures up to 15 ft from you.

-In addition, you are proficient with Charisma check when interacting with incorporeal undead.
+In addition, when interacting with incorporeal undead, you are are considered to have the *Speechcraft* skill.

 ### Frightening Visage
-At 1st level, you have learned to project a frightening, spectral image of yourself between your and an attacking enemy.
-When attacked by a creature within 30 feet that you can see, you can use your ***reaction*** to impose disadvantage on the attack roll.
+You have learned to project a frightening, spectral image of yourself between your and an attacking enemy.
+When attacked by a creature within 30 ft that you can see, you can use your ***reaction*** to impose disadvantage on the attack roll.
 A creature that cannot frightened is immune to this effect.

 You can use this feature once, and regain its use when you finish a short rest.

 ### Spectral Movement
-By 6th level, you have learned how to move through objects and people like a spirit.
+You have learned how to move through objects and people like a spirit.
 You can move through other creatures and objects as if they were difficult terrain.
 You take 1d10 force damage if you end your turn inside an object.

 You also have learned how to step into the Ethereal Plane in small amounts of time.
 As a ***bonus action***, you can enter into the Ethereal Plane until the beginning of your next turn.
 While using this feature, you are visible on the Material Plane while you are in the Border Ethereal, and vice versa, however you cannot affect or be affected by anything on the other plane.

 Once you have used this feature, you cannot do so again until you finish a long rest.

 ### Cry of the Banshee
-At 14th level, your familiarity to ghosts and spirits has enabled you become accustomed to their sight.
+Your familiarity to ghosts and spirits has enabled you become accustomed to their sight.
 You gain immunity to the frightened condition.

 Additionally, you can channel the wailing moans of fright towards your enemies.
 As an ***action***, you can release a mournful wail, provided that you are not in sunlight.
-All creatures not constructs and undead within 20 feet of you, that can hear you, must make a Constitution saving throw against your spell save DC.
+All creatures not constructs and undead within 20 ft that can hear you, must make a Constitution saving throw against your spell save DC.

 On a failure they take psychic damage equal to your sorcerer level and are stunned until the beginning of their next turn.
 On a successful save they take half damage and are frightened until the beginning of their next turn.

 Once you have used this feature, you cannot do so again until you finish a long rest.

 ### Ghostly Possession
-By 18th level, your body has become attuned to the Ethereal Plane, making you more ghost than mortal.
+Your body has become attuned to the Ethereal Plane, making you more ghost than mortal.
 You no longer require air, food, drink, or sleep.

 Additionally, you are able to possess other creatures, taking control of their bodies.
 As an ***action***, you can spend 10 sorcery points to possess a target.
-Choose one humanoid that you can see within 10 feet of you.
+Choose one humanoid that you can see within 10 ft.
 This target must succeed on a Charisma saving throw against your spell save DC or become possessed by you.
 You then disappear, and the target is incapacitated and loses control of its body.

 You now control the body but this effect doesn't deprive the target of awareness.
 You can't be targeted by any attack, spell, or other effect, except ones that turn undead or affect your mind.
 You use the possessed target's physical stats, however you do not gain access to the target's knowledge, class features, or proficiencies.

 This possession lasts until the target’s body drops to 0 hit points, you end this effect as a ***bonus action***, or you are turned or forced out by an effect like the dispel evil and good spell.
 When the possession ends, you reappear in an unoccupied space within 5 feet of the body.
 The target is immune to this possession for 24 hours after succeeding on the saving throw or after the possession ends.